 Meinl Box Drum

 Another by Meinl, this is a comfortable Flamenco Cajon with a stylish, Makah Burl front plate.
 As well as looking good, it works well with the Baltic birch body to give it a rich resonance.
-It has adjustable strings inside it which have a sensitive response and can achieve crisp snare drum sounds, but although the strings are adjustable, they’re not easily removable, so you can’t emulate the on/off switch of the real thing.
+It has adjustable strings inside it that have a sensitive response and can achieve crisp snare drum sounds, but although the strings are adjustable, they’re not easily removable, so you can’t emulate the on/off switch of the real thing.

 This is a reasonably priced drum, slightly less than the other ones on the list so far, and it’s lightweight and easy to use.
 It will be well suited to beginner players, particularly those who play Flamenco thanks to its internal strings which are different from an internal snare.
 It will be less suited to those who require bassy sounds.